vmware/vic-product/docs/user_doc/vic_vsphere_admin/image_store.md

 1. Select a datastore from the **Datastore** drop-down menu.

     Select a datastore that is shared by at least two, but preferably all, hosts in a cluster.
-2. Optionally enter the path to a folder in the specified datastore, to use to store image files.
+2. In the **File folder** text box, optionally enter the path to a folder in the specified datastore, to use to store image files.

 #### vic-machine Option